-For the oil industry forging materials (mainly: AISI4130, 410SS), the starting forging temperature is generally 1150 ℃, the final forging temperature is ≥ 860 ℃.
-For this forging operation process is relatively long, the final forging temperature is low, the cold shrinkage rate is appropriately reduced, usually taken as 1.2% – 1.4%.
+For forging materials in the oil industry, mainly AISI4130 and 410SS, the initial forging temperature is generally 1150℃, and the final forging temperature is equal to or greater than 860℃.
+As this forging process is relatively long and the final forging temperature is low, the cold shrinkage rate is appropriately reduced to 1.2% – 1.4%.

-The design of the sub-packing is based on the tire mold design process, with emphasis on the assembly of the sleeve mold in the design process, to avoid the situation that the assembly is not possible or difficult.
+The design of the sub-packing is based on the tire mold design process, with an emphasis on the assembly of the sleeve mold during the design process.
+This approach helps avoid situations where the assembly is impossible or difficult.

 Design of tire mold and split mold

-According to the established forging production process, the tire mold (Fig. 3), the split inserts (Fig. 4) and the sleeve mold (Fig. 5) were designed by combining the elements of the tire mold design.
+Based on the established forging production process, the tire mold (as shown in Figure 3), split inserts (as shown in Figure 4), and sleeve mold (as shown in Figure 5) were designed by incorporating the elements of the tire mold design.

 Figure 3 tire mold